slaeryan/slaeryan.github.io/posts/midnighttrain.md

 Feel free to hit me up if you feel something could be improved/general suggestions/other cool ideas etc.

-You can find what I'm up to on my Twitter[@slaeryan](https://twitter.com/slaeryan/).
+You can find what I'm up to on my Twitter [@slaeryan](https://twitter.com/slaeryan/).

 Bene vale operator!